• Language

 Known locally as 'Little Switzerland', where the river Hodder winds its way along the wooded valley.
 A church, an Inn and a few cottages grace this very attractive spot.

-10. Add Longton to your Itinerary
+20. Add Nether Kellet to your Itinerary

 Type